ibrettyoudid/swissarmyknife/README.md

 Crosswords.
 This actually works.
 Solves crosswords.
-Can also create sator squares and variations as in the film Tenet.
+Can also create Sator squares and variations as in the film Tenet.
-A Sator square is a square of words.
+A Sator square is an interlocking square of words.

 ```
 SATOR
-AREPO
+AREPO A city in Ukraine
-TENET
+TENET A
 OPERA
 ROTAS
 ```